Riverscapes/gcd/docs/docs/Help/Analyses/Change_Detection/batch-change-detection.md

 ---
 title: Batch Change Detection
+slug: /Help/Analyses/Change_Detection/change-detection
 sidebar_position: 5
 ---
+#  Batch Change Detection

 It can be time consuming to set up and perform several change detection analyses.
 The GCD software simplifies this process with two batch change detection features.
 This section describes the generic batch intended for quickly adding multiple analyses with different surfaces and thresholding.
 See the [multi-epoch batch] documentation for information on the other kind.

 ![Add mask](/img/CommandRefs/05_Analyses/cd/batch/batch_cms.png)

-# Creating a Batch Analysis
+## Creating a Batch Analysis

 Right click on the change detection item in the project explorer and choose "Generic Batch Change Detection" (see above).